oroinc/documentation/user/back-office/inventory/manage-levels.rst

 .. start_products_manage_inventory

-To manage quantities for a single product in multiple warehouses:
+To manage quantities for a single product in multiple warehouses (multi-warehouse feature is only available in the Enterprise edition):

 1. In the main menu, navigate to **Products > Products**.
 The product list opens.
 2. Click the product that you want to manage the inventory for.
 The product view page opens.